Axinom/cpix/Readme.md

 Platform compatibility
 ======================

-This library is compatible with .NET Framework 4.6.0 and .NET Framework 4.6.1.
+This library is compatible with .NET Framework 4.6.0 and newer.

 Features
 ========